DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

     The examples below demonstrate the behavior of "#" and "0" in fractional numbers:

         <!-- tab: JavaScript -->
-        const number = 12.34;
+        const number = 1234.567;

-        // Delete all digits except the digits around the decimal point
+        // Leave the first digit before the decimal point and round up the decimal
-        format: "0.0" // 2.3
+        format: "0.0" // 4.6

         const smallNumber = 0.1234;